 Since then, Hoi An has preserved its rich cultural diversity and is now very well known for its lanterns.
 The monthly full moon celebrations and lantern festivals are believed to have been combined in 1998 by the local government, and ever since then, both Vietnamese and foreign tourists have flocked to Hoi An to participate in the festivities.

-The lantern festival location is held on the 14th day of the lunar month, which is the full moon, from six in the evening until roughly ten in the evening.
+Hoi An lantern festival 2023 & 2024 is held on the 14th day of the lunar month, which is the full moon, from six in the evening until roughly ten in the evening.

 The majority of visitors choose to arrive early, frequently before 6 pm, to enjoy dinner and the sunset before the glistening, vibrant lanterns steal the stage.